Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/FAQ.md

 Yes.
 Traffic can traverse directly from On-Premise directly to the AVS NSX Edge.
 Consider using Public IP down to the NSX Edge for default route advertisement.

-### Q: Can traffic traverse from On-Prem to Azure without Global Reach?
+### Can traffic traverse from On-Prem to Azure without Global Reach?

 Yes, if natively routing traffic from on-prem to AVS is desired, this is possible either with a managed Secured VWAN Hub or an Azure Native VNET Hub + Azure Route Server.
 If default route advertisement occurs either from On-Prem or AVS, both of these solutions are possible.

-### Q: Can traffic traverse from On-Prem to Azure without Global Reach and default route advertisement positioned in Azure?
+### Can traffic traverse from On-Prem to Azure without Global Reach and default route advertisement positioned in Azure?

 Secured VWAN Hub with Azure Firewall or Third-Party NVA will work.
 If the default route advertisement needs to happen within a Hub VNET, Azure Firewall will not work because it does not speak BGP.
 Customer must purchase a Third Party BGP-capable NVA.

-### Q: Can the Secured VWAN Hub provide the transit and also filter traffic end-to-end from On-Prem to AVS?
+### Can the Secured VWAN Hub provide the transit and also filter traffic end-to-end from On-Prem to AVS?

 Technically, yes.
 This is only possible with Route Intent which is in public preview.
 It's scale limits, multi-regional deployment and integration with Azure PAAS services are still under review.
 Deployment is at user discretion without SLA from Microsoft.